 Through undertaking criminal records checks the DBS helps organisations identify people who may be unsuitable for the job.

 - Standard: this checks for spent and unspent convictions, cautions, reprimands and final warnings.

-- Enhanced: This includes the same as the standard check plus any additional information held by local police that’s reasonably considered relevant to the workforce being applied for (adult, child or ‘other’ workforce).
-‘Other’ workforce means those who don’t work with children or adults specifically, but potentially both, for example taxi drivers.
+- Enhanced: This includes the same as the standard check plus any additional information held by local police that is considered relevant to the workforce being applied for (adult, child or ‘other’ workforce).
+‘Other’ workforce means those who do not work with children or adults specifically, but potentially both, for example taxi drivers.
 In this case, the police will only release information that’s relevant to the post being applied for.

 - Enhanced with list checks: this is like the enhanced check, but includes a check of the DBS barred lists.

 The DBS also provides an online Update Service, to which staff or volunteers can subscribe.
 This helps them keep their criminal record certificate up to date, so it can be taken with them from one job to another, as long as they remain within the same workforce (working with adults for example).
 Employers can do immediate online checks of a person’s status, as long as the person has registered with the update service.
 The Update Service is for standard and enhanced DBS checks only (see 4.1 Types of Disclosures).

 A new DBS check will only be required if the Update Service check indicates there has been a change in the person’s status, due to new information added.